-Virtual Net Metering (VNM) allows energy produced by a renewable generating facility to be credited to the tenants' individual utility accounts who are connected at the same service delivery point.
+Virtual Net Metering (VNM) allows energy produced by a renewable generating facility to be credited to individual tenants and/or common area utility accounts.

 NEM-V vs MASH VNM

-The NEM-V Rate Schedule requires a $25 one-time set up charge per newly established Benefitting Account, with a $500 cap per arrangement.
-There is no charge for up to one change per Benefitting Account per 12 month period.
-A $7.50 charge per account change applies to subsequent changes within the 12 month period.
+Schedule NEM-V-ST requires a $25 one-time set up charge per newly established Benefitting Account, with a $500 cap per arrangement.
+There is no charge for up to one change per Benefitting Account per 12-month period.
+A $7.50 charge per account change applies to subsequent changes within that same 12-month period.

-SCE will inform the Owner at the site assessment about what reasonable disconnect/reconnect procedure charges they may expect at the time of interconnection.
+The following administrative charges will also apply for disconnect/reconnect.
+We will inform the owner at the site assessment about what reasonable disconnect/reconnect procedure charges they may expect at the time of interconnection.
 Cost for disconnect/reconnect will vary depending on the number of hours required to complete this work based on factors including but not limited to: grounding or splicing requirements, effect of disconnect on multiple customers, SCE’s need to stand by during customer performed work or if the disconnect/reconnect occurs outside normal business hours.
 A site assessment charge could range from $0-$5,000.